roman-kh/roman-kh.github.com/_posts/2015-12-19-numpy-multicore.md

 when it is linked with old-fashioned ATLAS and BLAS libraries which can use only 1 CPU core even when your computer is equipped with a multicore processor or even a few processors.

 *This post is intended for Linux users only.
+All the shell commands below are for Ubuntu, but you will easily find analogues for your distribution.
 Those from Windows world might need additiondal googling.
 The other option is to switch to scientific Python bundles like Anaconda (my choice), Canopy or some other.*

 You might easily check if you are affected by the single core numpy problem.
 To do this just create a simple test program: